jakebroffman/phase-3-sinatra-react-project/README.md

 ### Aisles

-- aisle_number (string): The aisle number.
+- aisle_number (integer): The aisle number.
-- aisle_category (string): The aisle category.
+- aisle_category (integer): The aisle category.

 ### Products

 - name (string): The name of the product.
-- price (decimal): The price of the product.
+- price (integer): The price of the product.
 - aisle_id (integer): The ID of the aisle the product is located in.
 - created_at (timestamp): The timestamp when the product was created.